ethereum/distributed-validator-specs/README.md

 ## Introduction

+### Motivation
+Ethereum validators participate in the proof-of-stake protocol by signing messages (such as blocks or attestations) using their staking private key.
+The staking key is accessible only by the validator client software, which schedules the creation & signing of messages according to the duties assigned to the validator.
+Some risks involved in a traditional validator client setup are:
+- The staking private key resides in one location.
+If an adversary gains access to this key, it can create conflicting messages that result in slashing of the validator's deposit.
+    - Stakers who do not operate their own validator need to hand over their staking private key to the operator.
+They must trust the operator for the security of their staking private key.
+- If the validator client software is unable to create timely messages to perform validator duties, the validator suffers an inactivity leak that reduces its balance.
+    - This could happen due to causes such as software crashes, loss of network connection, hardware faults, etc.

+The Distributed Validator protocol presents a mitigation to the risks & concerns mentioned above.
+In addition, this protocol can be used to enable advanced staking setups such as decentralized staking pools.

+### General Architecture

 ![General Architecture](figures/general-architecture.png)

-This specification presents a way to implement Distributed Validator software as middleware between the Beacon Node and Validator Client.
+This specification presents a way to implement Distributed Validator Client software as middleware between the Beacon Node and Validator Client.

+**Note**: Refer to the [glossary](glossary.md) for an explanation of new terms introduced in the Distributed Validator specifications.

 ### Desired Guarantees
+- Safety:
+    - Under the assumption of an asynchronous network, the Validator is never slashed unless more than 2/3rd of the Co-Validators are Byzantine.
-- Safety: Validator is never slashed unless `X` fraction of the Validator Client nodes are Byzantine, even under asynchronous network
+    - Under the assumption of a synchronous network, the Validator is never slashed unless more than 1/3rd of the Co-Validators are Byzantine.
 - No Deadlock: The protocol never ends up in a deadlock state where no progress can be made
 - Liveness: The protocol will eventually produce a new attestation/block, under partially synchronous network